MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/applicationcache.md

 # View Application Cache data with Microsoft Edge DevTools

 > [!WARNING]
-> Do not use the Application Cache feature.
-It is no longer supported.
+> The Application Cache is deprecated, and you should avoid using it.
 The Application Cache API is being removed from the web platform.
-See [Preparing for AppCache removal][WebDevAppcacheRemoval].
+For more information, navigate to [Preparing for AppCache removal][WebDevAppcacheRemoval].

 This guide shows you how to use [Microsoft Edge DevTools][MicrosoftEdgeDevTools] to inspect [Application Cache][MDNWebAPIsWindowApplicationCache] resources.